Zero-shot Human Pose Estimation using Diffusion-based Inverse solvers: : Inverse Zero-Shot Pose Estimation

 \subsection{Accounting for Translation: Differential Parameterization}

 From Eq. \ref{eqn:pos_rot}, we see that all joint locations at frame \(i\) have an additive dependence on \(l_1(i)\) due to the kinematic chain: The mapping \(\mathcal{A}\) derived from Eq. \ref{eqn:a_notran} is only valid if \(l_1(i)=0\).
-To enable the linear inverse guidance formulation when \(l_1(i)\neq 0\), we use the difference between the positional measurements from each of the 3 measured joints at every frame.
+To enable the linear inverse guidance formulation when \(l_1(i)\neq 0\), we use the difference between the positional measurements from each of the 3 measured joints at every \(i^{\text{th}}\) frame.
 Thus, the contribution of the root translation \(l_1(i)\) for each of the measured joint locations gets canceled.
+However, lower body motion estimation remains limited because there is no direct translational guidance. \name relies heavily on the prior learned by the diffusion model to estimate lower body motion.

+For body shapes similar to the default shape, we can use the head translation as input to the CFG model, enabling us to estimate lower body motion.
+We perform experiments both with and without head translation as a CFG-based input.